eth-educators/ethstaker-guides/merge-goerli-prater-alt.md

 $ sudo chown -R teku:teku /var/lib/teku
 ```

 Create a directory for validator keys and copy your keystore file(s).
-Make sure to replace `/path/to/keystore` with the actual path to your keystore created [in the previous step](#creating-your-validator-keys-and-performing-the-deposit).
+Make sure to replace `/path/to/keystore` with the actual path to your keystore created [in the previous step](#creating-your-validator-keys-and-performing-the-deposit) (only copy the keystore files, the ones that starts with `keystore-` and ends with `.json`).
 Perform the cp command for each keystore you have.
 You will typically only have 1 for the Goerli/Prater merge testnet.

 ```console
 $ sudo mkdir -p /var/lib/teku/validator_keys